-Although this may be obvious based on people’s mediocre performance, addiction to stimulants, lack of engagement, and the fact that most people hate their jobs — now there’s loads of scientific evidence you can’t ignore.
+Although this may be obvious given people’s mediocre performance, addiction to stimulants, lack of engagement, and the fact that most people hate their jobs, now there’s loads of scientific evidence you can’t ignore.

-The most productive countries in the world do not work 8 hours per day.
+In the most productive countries in the world, employees do not work eight hours per day.
 Actually, the most productive countries have the shortest workdays.

-People in countries like Luxembourg are working approximately 30 hours per week (approximately 6 hours per day, 5 days per week) and making more money on average than people working longer workweeks.
+People in countries like Luxembourg are working approximately 30 hours per week (approximately six hours per day, five days per week) and making more money on average than people working longer workweeks.

 It also depends on what you’re really trying to accomplish in your life.
-Gary Vaynerchuck wants to own the New York Jets.
+Gary Vaynerchuk wants to own the New York Jets.
 He’s also fine, apparently, not spending much time with his family.

 And that’s completely fine.
 He’s clear on his priorities.